nawrockie/ribosensor_wrapper/00README.txt

 for .cshrc.
 at line 7 out of 7.

+After adding the appropriate seven lines to the appropriate shell file, execute this command:
+> source ~/.bashrc
+OR
+> source ~/.cshrc

 To check that your environment variables have been properly adjusted, try the following commands:

 Command 1.
-'echo $RIBOSENSORDIR'
+> echo $RIBOSENSORDIR
 This should return only /panfs/pan1/dnaorg/ssudetection/code/ribosensor_wrapper

 Command 2.
-'echo $RIBODIR'
+> echo $RIBODIR
 This should return only /panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1

 Command 3.
-'echo $SENSORDIR'
+> echo $SENSORDIR
 This should return only /panfs/pan1/dnaorg/ssudetection/code/16S_sensor

-Command 3.
+Command 4.
-'echo $EPNOPTDIR'
+> echo $EPNOPTDIR
 This should return only /panfs/pan1/dnaorg/ssudetection/code/epn-options

-Command 4.
+Command 5.
-'echo $PERL5LIB'
+> echo $PERL5LIB
 This should return a (potentially longer) string that begins with /panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1:/panfs/pan1/dnaorg/ssudetection/code/epn-options

-Command 5.
+Command 6.
-'echo $PATH'
+> echo $PATH
 This should return a (potentially longer) string that includes:
 /panfs/pan1/dnaorg/ssudetection/code/ribosensor_wrapper
 AND
 /panfs/pan1/dnaorg/ssudetection/code/16S_sensor

-Command 6.
+Command 7.
-'echo $BLASTDB'
+> echo $BLASTDB
 This should return a (potentially longer) string that includes:
 /panfs/pan1/dnaorg/ssudetection/code/16S_sensor

 If any of these commands do not return what they are supposed to, please email Eric Nawrocki (nawrocke@ncbi.nlm.nih.gov).
-If you do see the expected output, and you have the prequisite programs installed as explained below, the sample run below should work.
+If you do see the expected output, and you have the prerequisite programs installed as explained below, the sample run below should work.

 ##############################################################################
 PREREQUISITE PROGRAMS